On $G$-birational rigidity of del Pezzo surfaces: G -birational rigidity of quadric surfaces

 or into the short exact sequence

-By Lemma \ref{lemma: structure of Gcirc}, there are no Sarkisov $G$-links to $\PP^2$ and no Sarkisov $G$-links of type I starting from $S$.
+By Lemma~\ref{lemma: structure of Gcirc}, there are no Sarkisov $G$-links to $\PP^2$ and no Sarkisov $G$-links of type I starting from $S$.
 Furthermore, none of the extensions

 of $\Cyc_2$ by $G_\circ$ is isomorphic to a group from the list (\ref{eq: dP8 groups}).
-Finally, there are no Sarkisov $G$-links of type II, starting at a point of degree 4.
-Indeed, otherwise $G$ has a subgroup of index 4 which fixes a point on $S$ and hence $G_\circ$ has an abelian subgroup of the form $\Cyc_n\times\Cyc_m$ and of index $2$ or $4$ (see Lemma \ref{lemma: structure of Gcirc}), which is clearly not the case (alternatively, one can again argue using Remark \ref{rem: dP4 auto}).
-We conclude that $S$ can admit only $G$-equivariant birational Bertini and Geiser involutions\footnote{In fact, classification of the automorphism groups of del Pezzo surfaces of degree 1 and 2 \cite{DolgachevClassicalAG,DolgachevIskovskikh} shows that there are no such links for most of $G$.}, hence it is $G$-birationally rigid.
+Note that there are no Sarkisov $G$-links of type II starting at a point of degree 4.
+Indeed, otherwise, $G$ has a subgroup of index 4 which fixes a point on $S$, and hence $G_\circ$ has an abelian subgroup of the form $\Cyc_n\times\Cyc_m$ and of index $2$ or $4$, which is clearly not the case (alternatively, one can again argue using Remark~\ref{rem: dP4 auto}).
+We conclude that $S$ is $G$-birationally rigid.

-\subsection{Case $F=\Alt_5$}
+\subsection{Case $\boldsymbol{F=\Alt_5}$}